some9000/StylePile/README.md

 ![D](https://user-images.githubusercontent.com/17021558/199462277-a6c25028-96a4-4508-8577-cd79f9e6afd9.jpg)
 ![E](https://user-images.githubusercontent.com/17021558/199465943-c69ea9c3-61db-4bc5-ae59-2d95b0c5d979.jpg)
 I left the less successful results in on purpose, to show that this isn't some magical tool that overcomes all the difficulties that Stable Diffusion currently has.
 But it does help you go on that artistic journey way easier.
 So let's begin.

+## Installation
+Click the green **Code** button at the top of the page, select the **Download ZIP** option.
+When done extract everything from there and drop it into your **stable-diffusion-webui/scripts** folder.
+Most important of all you should have the StylePile.py file and the StylePile folder with the example images.
+Upon next launch the script should be available in the **Script** dropdown at the bottom of the page.
+Select it and we are good to go!

 ## Base workflow
 ![2022-11-02 10 55 17 127 0 0 1 c12d9c9abb8e](https://user-images.githubusercontent.com/17021558/199445402-b707560e-f36c-4d71-a146-829e2638fd7b.png)